Mercotui/album-head/README.md

 ## Creating the 2D Faces

-Using blender, I removed all edges parallel to the X-axis, leaving only the large faces that cross-sect the head from front to back.
+Still using blender, I removed all edges parallel to the X-axis, leaving only the large faces that cross-sect the head from front to back.
 Next I took each of this face and moved them to be on `X=0`, creating the blend file `head_flattened`, as shown in the following image.